 Guide

 GUI mail merge tools lock you into per-seat pricing and can't integrate with data pipelines.
 The Nylas CLI lets you run mail merge from a script: variable substitution from enriched contact data, conditional content blocks, timezone-aware scheduling, and throttled sends.
-Works across Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+Works across all major email providers.

 Build the contact CSV with merge fields